 You don't need any previous experience to participate in an NMVFO project, but... what should you bring? what is provided? can I bring my kids?
 All these and other Frequently Asked Questions are answered below.
 Every project is a little bit different, however, so if a project interests you, contact the project leader for further information.
-If you have other questions, please contact us.
+If you have other questions, please contact us or click here for a directory of organizational contacts.

 How long are projects?